dusktreader/py-buzz/README.md

 * Only requires Python 3.9 or later
 * Installed with pip (`$ pip install py-buzz`)
-* Each feature demonstrated in [examples](https://github.com/dusktreader/py-buzz/tree/main/examples)
+* Each feature demonstrated in an executable demo "extra"

 ## Documentation